-Elephant tourism in Thailand exists because there is still a high demand from travellers looking for places to ride and bathe with elephants for entertainment.
-This exploitation of elephants began following the changes in Thailand’s logging industry where elephants were the main source of labour.
+Elephant tourism in Thailand exists because there is still a high demand for travellers looking for places to ride and bathe with elephants for entertainment.
+This exploitation of elephants began following the changes in Thailand’s logging industry, where elephants were the primary source of labour.

 Except to work in tourism, elephants are subjected to a horrifying and abusive ‘training’ process called “the crush”.
 Living in cruel living conditions, shackled and beaten, the elephants suffer extreme psychological and psychical abuse as part of a method to get them to submit to humans and basic commands.

 While tourism has given elephants a new lifeline, there are no strict penalties for abuse and no extensive measures in place to avoid mistreatment.